nova-framework/docs/getting-started/template-engine.md

-# In 3.76.0 a new template engine was added.

-The native **Template Engine** responds to View files with the extension `.tpl`all views which will use the template syntax should be have the extension .tpl view files with .php won't be able to use the template engine.
+The native **Template Engine** responds to View files with the extension `.tpl` all views which will use the template syntax should have the extension `.tpl` view files with .php won't be able to use the template engine.

 > **Submime Text** users can install a highliter package to recognise the template syntax https://github.com/nova-framework/template-highlighter-sublime-text